Fundacio-Bit/jee-app-dist/README.md

     **Actual values could be different than above once files in setting folder had been edited.
 Take these only as an example.**

 6. Preconfigured values are stored in settings folder and can be used *as is* or modified at your discretion.
-Although is possible to config any type of parameter, passwords should never be set there cause changes will be committed against repo.
+Although is possible to config any type of parameter, passwords should never be set there. *All changes will be committed against repo*.

 ## Run